jmcnamara/libxlsxwriter/Readme.md

 ## The libxlsxwriter library

-Libxlsxwriter is a C library that can be used to write text, numbers and formulas to multiple worksheets in an Excel 2007+ XLSX file.
+Libxlsxwriter is a C library that can be used to write text, numbers, formulas and hyperlinks to multiple worksheets in an Excel 2007+ XLSX file.

 It supports features such as: